CyberHubXR/Docs/docs/foundry/unity-packages/foundry-core/database/configAndManagement.md

 ---
 # Configuration And Management

-All of the configuration and management of the Brane Database package is done through the Database Management Window, which can be accessed by navigating to `Brane -> Database -> Manager` in the Unity Editor.
+All of the configuration and management of the Foundry Database is done through the Database Management Window, which can be accessed by navigating to `Foundry -> Database -> Manager` in the Unity Editor.

 ![Opening The Database Manager](img/databaseWindowPath.png)